Knowledge of AIDS Network Workshop 1: Archives of HIV/AIDS

 'Grandma's Video' workshop

-KOA Network members Theodore (ted) Kerr and Alexandra Johasz led other workshop participants in engaging with 'Grandma's Video,' a tape produced by BEBASHI (Blacks Educating Blacks About Sexual Health Issues) for the purpose of triggering small-group conversations about HIV/AIDS.
+KOA Network members Theodore (ted) Kerr and Alexandra Juhasz led other workshop participants in engaging with 'Grandma's Video,' a tape produced by BEBASHI (Blacks Educating Blacks About Sexual Health Issues) for the purpose of triggering small-group conversations about HIV/AIDS.

 What happens when words and objects move through time within communities which are changing?